 “Almac Clinical Services marked the start of 2010 with the official launch of a new state-of-the-art web-based, Shipping Temperature Electronic Monitoring System – stems.
-Unique to the pharmaceutical and biotech industries, this latest addition to the Almac services portfolio is set to revolutionize the management of temperature controlled shipments within the clinical trial industry”.
+Unique to the pharmaceutical and biotech industries, this latest addition to the Almac services portfolio is set to revolutionise the management of temperature controlled shipments within the clinical trial industry”.

 Temperature excursions can inhibit the clinical supply chain, resulting in crucial investigational products being delayed or quarantined and not made available for immediate use at the study site.
 Excursions can occur at any point in a global supply chain and often arise as a result of multiple uncontrollable factors

 Upon download, Almac’s Shipping Temperature Electronic Monitoring System – stems, equips clinical supply professionals with immediate visibility over all crucial shipment temperature reports.
 This enables users to make instant decisions 24/7 on their clinical supplies without the need for monitor returns or faxing of results.